yesyinka/blog_source/_posts/2014-03-05-oop-concepts-in-python-2-dot-x-part-1.markdown

 * [Python’s super() considered super! - by Raymond Hettinger](http://rhettinger.wordpress.com/2011/05/26/super-considered-super/)
 * [Design Patterns in Python - by Alex Martelli](www.aleax.it/gdd_pydp.pdf)
 * Many [Stackoverflow](http://stackoverflow.com/questions/tagged/python) questions and answers

+## Updates

+2014-03-08: "When methods met classes" section had a typo: the sentence "The class method is bound to the class itself, while the instance method is bound to the class of the instance." is "while the instance method is bound to instance of the class.".
+Thanks [Mohcin Shah](https://plus.google.com/u/0/116309787480950087834/posts) for spotting it!

 ## Feedback